alex-truby/galvanize_capstone_2/README.md

     * <div align="left">As can be seen above, there are a few features with a VIF above 10.
-Additionally, given what we learned from the earlier PCA, I felt pretty confident that the percent_minority could be dropped.
-It is right on the cusp of the VIF threshold, and the earlier PCA illustrated that likely only two demographic variables are needed.
+Additionally, given the apparent collinearity of demographic features from a visual inspection during EDA, percent minority was also dropped since it was right on the cusp of the desired VIF threshold.
 Dropping both the particulate_matter and percent_minority variables, and running the VIF test again, all input variables had a VIF below ten.

 <div align="center">